Last updated on

 More peculiar additional tools, including a can opener, garlic press, and avocado press, should be placed on the opposite side of the top shelf for easy grabbing when needed.
 These could not be considered “regularly used” in an average kitchen environment but rather for occasional use.

-Use cookware organizers (drawer organizer) to help you with this.
+Use cookware organizers (drawer organizers) to help you with this, and they work as a kitchen drawer alternative too.

 We suggest that you keep the most used spices commonly close by the stove.
 This way, you will not have to walk to get them, and it can save time and energy when prepping food.
 Don’t forget to label them too.

-Get a spice rack.
+Get a spice rack, especially if you’re organizing spices in a small space.
 Store less used spices in the pantry.

 Efficiency should be incorporated and pots and pans can be on either the right or left side depending on whether you are right or left-handed.
 We suggest putting baking trays near the stove, taking into account that pots and pans are also often stored in these areas when they are not in use.
 We recommend keeping all vital cooking tools on an open counter so it does not create unwanted clutter.